kit/kit-wordpress-plugin/README.md

 Kit is a community to discover, discuss and get interesting products – grouped into kits – for activities like traveling, DJing, cooking, cycling and more.
 To learn more about Kit, please click [here](https://kit.com/for-influencers).

 ### About the Kit.com Wordpress Plugin
-Kit.com WordPress Plugin is a free plugin for WordPress.
+[The Kit.com WordPress Plugin](https://wordpress.org/plugins/kit-com/) is a free plugin for WordPress.
 The plugin enables you to paste links to your kits on [Kit.com](https://kit.com) and generate interactive, shoppable modules of your favorite products that you recommend, directly on your WordPress blog.

 ### Note
 By installing this plugin you agree to accept Kit.com’s [Terms of Use](https://kit.com/terms).